-The total pension asset for the ERS and TRS measurement dates were determined by using actuarial valuation dates as noted below, with update procedures used to roll forward the total pension liabilities to those measurement dates.
+The total pension liability for the ERS and TRS measurement dates were determined by using actuarial valuation dates as noted below, with update procedures used to roll forward the total pension liabilities to those measurement dates.
 Significant actuarial assumptions used in the valuations were as follows:

 ERS TRS

-Measurement Date March 31, 2022 June 30, 2021
+Measurement Date March 31, 2023 June 30, 2022

-Actuarial valuation date April 1, 2021 June 30, 2020
+Actuarial valuation date April 1, 2022 June 30, 2021

 Investment rate of return 5.9% 6.95%

 Salary scale 4.4% 1.95%-5.18%

-Inflation rate 2.7% 2.4%
+Inflation rate 2.9% 2.4%

-Cost of living adjustments 1.4% 1.3%
+Cost of living adjustments 1.5% 1.3%

-^{}Compounded annually, net of pension plan investment expenses, including inflation.
+Compounded annually, net of pension plan investment expenses, including inflation.

-For ERS, annuitant mortality rates are based on the ERS's experience with adjustments for mortality improvements based on Society of Actuaries Scale MP-2020.
-For TRS, annuitant mortality rates are based on plan member experience, with adjustments for mortality improvements based on Society of Actuaries Scale MP-2020, applied on a generational basis.
+For ERS, annuitant mortality rates are based on the ERS's experience with adjustments for mortality improvements based on Society of Actuaries Scale MP-2021.
+For TRS, annuitant mortality rates are based on plan member experience, with adjustments for mortality improvements based on Society of Actuaries Scale MP-2021, applied on a generational basis.
 Active member mortality rates are based on plan member experience.